How to configure “Licensing Mode” and “License Server to Use” on a Windows Server

 4. Specify the license server:

-• Double-click the "Use the specified Remote Desktop license servers" policy.
+• Double-click the policy "Use the specified Remote Desktop license servers".

 • Select Enabled.

 • In the "License servers to use" box, enter the name or IP address of your license server.
-If you have multiple servers, separate them with a comma.
+(Separate multiple servers with a comma).

 • Click OK.

-5. To apply the changes immediately, open a Command Prompt as an administrator and run the command: gpupdate /force
+5. To apply the changes immediately, open a Command Prompt as an administrator and run:

 Method 3: Using PowerShell